mshibanami/DefaultMarginDisabler/README.md

 License
 -------
 The plugin is a [beerware](https://en.wikipedia.org/wiki/Beerware) licensed software.
-But I prefer coffee, cola or some soft drinks.